marijnh/Eloquent-JavaScript/18_http.md

 # HTTP and Forms

-{{quote {author: "Roy Fielding", title: "Architectural Styles and the Design of Network-based Software Architectures", chapter: true}
+{{quote {author: "Tim Berners-Lee", chapter: true}

-Communication must be stateless in nature [...] such that each request from client to server must contain all of the information necessary to understand the request, and cannot take advantage of any stored context on the server.
+What was often difficult for people to understand about the design was that there was nothing else beyond URLs, HTTP and HTML.
+There was no central computer "controlling" the Web, no single network on which these protocols worked, not even an organisation anywhere that "ran" the Web.
+The Web was not a physical "thing" that existed in a certain "place".
+It was a "space" in which information could exist.

 quote}}